jtyr/ansible-docker_swarm/README.md

 ```

 New node can be added into the cluster by simply adding it into the inventory.
-Node can be rebuild by destroing the node and running the role again on all
+Node can be rebuild by destroying the node and running the role again on all
 cluster.